flowground/amazonaws-com-route-53-resolver-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### GetResolverEndpoint
-### Gets information about a specified resolver endpoint, such as whether it's an inbound or an outbound resolver endpoint, and the current status of the endpoint.
+> Gets information about a specified resolver endpoint, such as whether it's an inbound or an outbound resolver endpoint, and the current status of the endpoint.<br/>

 #### Input Parameters
 * `Action` - _required_